 Henry VII, who unseated Richard, retroactively declared himself to be King the day before the Battle of Bosworth Field.
 This allowed him to declare that any who fought on Richard’s side were guilty of treason, enabling him to seize their lands & properties.
 His son Henry VIII is notorious for having two of his six wives beheaded.
 His 1534 Act of Supremacy made it a treasonable offense to question the King’s authority over the Church of England, and various people were executed for defying it, among them Sir Thomas More.
 Henry’s eldest daughter Mary attempted to return England to Catholicism, and was vigorous in the persecution of Protestants, which gave rise to her nickname “Bloody Mary.”

 In other words, this was a brutal era in history, and Richard’s actions should at least be partially judged against that backdrop, and against the actions of those who followed him.

 It is also worth noting that Shakespeare, when he penned his play, certainly had an eye on remaining favorable with the court of Queen Elizabeth.
 Shakespeare knew that, as she was the granddaughter of Henry VII, Elizabeth would want to see the Tudor dynasty presented in the most positive light possible.
 Which meant basing his Machiavellian characterization of Richard on the popular line of thought (some would say propaganda) advanced by historians writing during the rule of Henry VII onward.

 In the end, I imagine that Richard III was not some sort of black-hearted fiend.
-I expect, like so many of us, that he was a complicated figure, one whose actions resulted in both good and bad, positive and negative developments for the country he ruled.
+I expect that, like so many of us, he was a complicated figure, one whose actions resulted in both good and bad, positive and negative developments for the country he ruled.